fabioesilveira/FAST-FUEL-PROJECT/README.md

 4. The frontend securely collects payment information through Stripe Payment Element
 5. Stripe processes and confirms the test payment
 6. The backend verifies the PaymentIntent before creating the order
-7. The customer receives an order confirmation and unique tracking code
+7. The customer receives an order confirmation email with order details and a tracking link

 The integration currently runs in **Stripe Sandbox / Test Mode**, so no real money is processed.